We’re looking forward to welcoming you to Slimbridge.

-To limit touch points and keep you safe we’re asking everyone to pay by card where possible and in line with government guidance are asking that face masks be worn in all indoor spaces.
+To limit touch points and keep you safe we’re asking everyone to pay by card where possible and in line with government guidance we are recommending that face masks be worn in all indoor spaces.

-From May Half Term, grab a paddle and take to the water in our award winning canoe safari.
+Grab a paddle and take to the water in our award winning canoe safari.
 Set off on your watery adventure searching for moorhens, mallards, fish, water voles and the illusive kingfisher.
 Open every day from 11am to 4pm, weather dependant, you do not need to book in advance and the minimum age is 3.
-There is an extra charge for this attraction, payable via a card machine at the Canoe Safari.
+There is an extra charge of £10 for this attraction, payable via a card machine at the Canoe Safari.

 From splashing about in Welly Boot Land to running wild in Riverlife, our play areas are a total rush for children aged 3 to 12.
 The play areas are cleaned and disinfected regularly so you can be sure of a safe experience, this does mean it is closed for a very short time period, but it’s worth the wait!

 Please note Welly Boot Land and Riverlife are closed from time to time for 45 minutes when schools have booked use of it.